location

 Solidago nemoralis

-Gray Goldenrod brings a splash of sunshine to any garden.
+Old Field Goldenrod, also known as Gray Goldenrod, brings a splash of sunshine to any garden.
 This perennial plant is famous for its late-summer, wand-like clusters of small yellow flowers that tower above its grayish-green foliage.
-Gray Goldenrod can grow to heights of 1 to 3 feet, making it a good mid-height choice for your garden's design.
+Old Field Goldenrod can grow to heights of 1 to 3 feet, making it a good mid-height choice for your garden's design.
 Notoriously easy to care for, this native gem is drought-tolerant and thrives in full sun with well-drained, dry soils.
 You can practically set it and forget it!
 As a member of the Goldenrods, it also serves as a critical late-season nectar source for your local ecosystem.

 Swamp Milkweed